What is a restorative approach to behaviour, relationships and conflict?

 The recently introduced system of restorative justice, which encourages pupils to discuss issues where there have been disagreements or conflict, is a formidable tool for ensuring that there is no discrimination and that pupils make carefully considered moral choices and develop the range of social skills needed to move on to the next phase of their education.

 London Borough of Hackney is listed as a service provider and as a trainer with the Restorative Justice Council (RJC).
-London Borough of Hackney and Hackney Learning Trust are committed to delivering quality restorative practice and adhere to the RJC Code of Practice for Trainers.
+London Borough of Hackney and Hackney Education are committed to delivering quality restorative practice and adhere to the RJC Code of Practice for Trainers.

 Hackney is gaining a growing reputation nationally and internationally for its innovative work in restorative practice.
 Hackney’s work has been represented at conferences in Glasgow, Canada and Australia.
 We play host to a regular flow of visitors from Britain, Norway, the Netherlands, Germany, Australia and New Zealand.
 These are exciting times for Hackney and for restorative work.